 As a woman of color in the corporate world, I’ve also had to learn that the rules for women of color at work are different.
 There are so few of us in the corporate trenches, as we’re also faced with the double bias of being women and of a different race.
 While speaking up and raising our voices may be encouraged for everyone else, they may be interpreted differently for women of color.
 Hence the “angry black woman” and other stereotypes of the same kind.

-From my experience and learning from so many other women of color in the corporate world, here are 10 rules for success you can start applying today:
+From my own experience, as well as learning from so many other women of color in the corporate world, here are 10 rules for success you can start applying today.

 Most people in the corporate world wear a mask.
 It’s just a fact.
 However, for women of color at work, wearing a mask has many times been a necessity.
 According to studies by the Center for Women Policy, 21% of women of color do not think they can be themselves at work.
 Another 28 to 44% believe they must downplay their ethnicity to increase their chances of success at work.